AnguHashBlog/.github/profile/README.md

 ## Overview

 ### The **AnguHashBlog** Open Source Project
-aims to seamlessly connect your Angular application to the Hashnode GraphQL database, providing a template for integrating Angular with a headless Hashnode setup.
+aims to seamlessly connect your Angular application to the Hashnode GraphQL API, providing a template for integrating Angular with a headless Hashnode setup.

 In other words - this project is very much like the starter kit that Hashnode provides, except that this project uses Angular for the frontend
 ### so you can use your Hashnode blog with Angular ![angular logo](/profile/angular-new-icon.png)